adamsilver/fdpb/08-an-upload-form.md

 # An Upload Form

-Some forms involve users having to upload files: documents, images or anything else really.
-On the one hand, uploading a file is only marginally more complex than inputting text or selecting options.
-On the other, there are some nuances and opportunites that need to be taken into account.
+Some forms involve users having to upload files: documents, spreadsheets, or even cat photos.
+On the one hand, uploading a file is only marginally more complex than inputting text or selecting options from a list of checkboxes.
+On the other, there are some nuances and opportunites that need to be explored.

 The problem increases by orders of magnitude as soon as users need to upload *multiple* files in one go.